 Here is a detailed explanation of what Nodejs is all about, why you should choose it for web development projects, and what are the pros and cons of Nodejs.

 What is Nodejs?

-Nodejs manages browser requests, offers asynchronous, event-driven I/O APIs to fetch the results not only speedily and accurately.
+Nodejs manages browser requests and offers asynchronous, event-driven I/O APIs to fetch the results not only speedily and accurately.
 It runs a single-threaded event-based loop, hence all the executions become non-blocking.